 Burn Treatment Center & Intermediate Care Unit (8 JCP)*

 This is a 17-bed unit equipped with a state of the art hydrotherapy room for burn/wound dressing care, a pediatric playroom and rehabilitation gym.
-The unit cares for both adult and pediatric burn patients and has both inpatient and outpatient (Burn Clinic) facilities.
-Unit staff also provide burn outreach and education and annually host a Burn Camp for burn patient survivors.
+The unit cares for both adult and pediatric burn patients as well as an adult trauma population requiring intermediate monitoring care.
+The unit has both inpatient and outpatient (Burn Clinic) facilities.
+Our staff also provide burn outreach and education and annually host a Burn Camp for burn patient survivors.

 * American College of Surgeons designated Level I Burn Center since 1996

-The CVICU is a 12-bed cardiac unit caring for adults with conditions ranging from myocardial infarctions needing coronary interventions to patients with heart failure, who may be waiting for, or who have undergone, heart transplantation.
+The CVICU is a 24-bed medical and surgical cardiac unit caring for adults with conditions ranging from myocardial infarctions needing coronary interventions to patients who have undergone cardiac surgery such as CABG or VAD placement.
 Many patients in CVICU have multi-system failure needing advanced hemodynamic care.

-The 6 JCP unit is a 44-bed intermediate and acute care neuroscience unit that has a primary adult neurology and neurosurgical patient population with diagnoses of stroke, transient ischemic attacks (TIAs), central nervous system (CNS) autoimmune diseases, surgeries of the brain and spinal cord, and neurological traumas involving the head, brain, and spinal cord.
+The 6 JCP unit is a 44-bed intermediate and acute care neuroscience unit caring for adult neurology and neurosurgical patient population requiring telemetry monitoring, ventriculostomies with intracranial pressure monitoring, , and intensive neurological monitoring.
+Patient diagnoses include stroke, central nervous system (CNS) autoimmune diseases, surgeries of the brain and spinal cord, and neurological traumas involving the head, brain, and spinal cord.

 *Joint Commission Stroke Center of Excellence